autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 ### Autonity Accountability Contract
 The contract implementing the accountability and fault detection (AFD) protocol extensions, including primitives for misbehaviour accusations, proving innocence against an accusation, proven faults, slashing, and jailing.

 The contract stores static [slashing protocol configuration parameters](/concepts/accountability/#slashing-protocol-configuration) used to compute slashing penalties.

-Contract functions for returning a committee member's proven faults, if a new accusation can be made and is slashable, and to submit accountability events are called by validators whilst participating in the AFD protocol.
+Contract functions are called by validators whilst participating in the AFD protocol to:

+- Return a committee member's proven faults
+- Determine if a new accusation can be made and is slashable
+- Submit accountability events.

 Function calls to compute accountability each block and apply slashing penalties at epoch end are restricted to protocol.

 All functions are documented in the Reference [Autonity Interfaces](/reference/api/): public API's under [Accountability Contract Interface](/reference/api/accountability/), governance under [Governance and Protocol Only Reference](/reference/api/aut/op-prot/).